angular/angular/aio/content/guide/service-worker-getting-started.md

 ### Serving with `http-server`

 Because `ng serve` does not work with service workers, you must use a separate HTTP server to test your project locally.
-You can use any HTTP server.
-The example below uses the [http-server](https://www.npmjs.com/package/http-server) package from npm.
+Use any HTTP server.
+The following example uses the [http-server](https://www.npmjs.com/package/http-server) package from npm.
 To reduce the possibility of conflicts and avoid serving stale content, test on a dedicated port and disable caching.

 To serve the directory containing your web files with `http-server`, run the following command: